mit-6861/MIT-6861.github.io/_pages/project.md

 permalink: /project
 ---

-You will work in **groups of three** on a custom research project of your choosing.
-The project will span 12 weeks of the semester and will result in: (1) a high-quality, conference-style short paper (4-5 pages, excluding references); (2) a 8-minute pre-recorded video presentation; and (3) the associated code to reproduce all work.
+You will work in **groups of three** (some exceptions to group size will be permitted) on a custom research project of your choosing.
+The project will span 12 weeks of the semester and will result in: (1) a high-quality, conference-style paper (5-8 pages, excluding references and the Impact Statement); (2) a short presentation of your work; and (3) the associated code to reproduce all work.

 ## MOTIVATION
-Since this is a graduate course, I wish to provide students with not only a solid foundation of advanced concepts, but also the opportunity to conduct _research_ within the field of NLP.
+We wish to provide students with not only a solid foundation of advanced concepts, but also the opportunity to conduct _research_ within the field of NLP.
 That is, students in this course will be expected to demonstrate:
-- a strong understanding of the course content, via **pop quizzes** and an **exam**
+- a strong understanding of the course content, via **homework assignments and guest lecture write-ups**
 - the ability to craft real-world solutions to problems, via **homework assignments** that involve implementing models on actual data
 - knowledge of a particular NLP research problem; the ability to pose a related, interesting, unsolved research question; principled approaches that aim to answer the research question

 Computer Science, especially Machine Learning and NLP, is a field that progresses at an incredible rate.
 State-of-the-art models from five years ago are often barely sufficient in serving as baseline models for any particular task.
-Yet, I want everyone to gain skills that will last them for many years to come.
+Yet, we want everyone to gain skills that will last them for many years to come.
 Gaining research experience greatly helps toward this, as it requires critically reading and evaluating the latest, great approaches to a given problem.
 Then, one must poke holes in the current community-wide state of accepted knowledge (i.e., published research papers at top venues) and formulate specific research questions that the community at large doesn't yet know the answers to.
 Working toward an answer is immediately fruitful to the problem at hand.
 More importantly, this process of conducting research, in general, is a healthy mechanism that allows one to continuously learn forever and not rely on knowledge that will inevitably become outdated.

 ## RESEARCH PAPERS
 In the world of research, the currency of knowledge is in the form of _research papers_.
 Specifically, in Computer Science, the gold standard is **conference papers**, not **journals**, and there are two formats:
 - long papers (~8 pages)
 - short papers (~4 pages)

 Obviously, teaching _how_ to conduct research is beyond the scope of any particular course, as it's the entire purpose of a PhD.
-However, if you are new to research, please see [my Research Crash Course that I wrote with David Abel]().
-Very briefly, a research paper should:
+However, very briefly, a research paper should:
 - identify a concrete problem/issue (e.g., a new problem or an issue discovered with existing work)
 - exhaustively and meticulously review and summarize related work (<span style="background-color: #FFFF00">very important</span>)
 - offer novel insights or a solution to the problem